Council owned high rise - fire safety FAQs

 None of our council high rises have cladding made from Aluminium Composite Material (ACM), which is being tested by the UK Government.
 The government is currently only testing ACM material.

-You can read the letter from the Department of Communities and Local Government to local councils and housing associations here.
+You can also read the letter from the Department of Communities and Local Government to local councils and housing associations about safety checks.

 What caused the Grenfell Tower fire in Kensington, London?